After loss to Oregon, the 2019 season will be a disappointment for Huskies no matter what

 A regular image on the television broadcast was a frustrated Jimmy Lake, the UW defensive coordinator whose team forced no turnovers and collected no sacks.

 But it wasn’t just what the Ducks were doing to the Huskies.
 It was what the Huskies were doing to themselves.
 There was an array of missed tackles, a late hit that led to an Oregon touchdown, and a snap that flew over Eason’s head for a loss of 19 yards.
-And on the Ducks’ sole rushing TD, it looked as though Washington had just 10 players on the field.
+There was the repeated failures in the wildcat formation, including one on a crucial third-and-two midway in the fourth quarter.
+And there was the miscommunication on the Ducks’ sole rushing TD, when it looked as though Washington had just 10 players on the field.

-Yes, Washington receiver Puka Nacua may have been the victim of uncalled pass interference on the the Huskies’ last offensive play, which would have given them a first down near Oregon’s 30 with 45 seconds to go.
+Yes, Washington receiver Puka Nacua may have been the victim of uncalled pass interference on the Huskies’ last offensive play, which would have given them a first down near Oregon’s 30 with 45 seconds to go.
 But UW put itself in a tenuous position and has to live with the result.

 After the game, I asked Huskies coach Chris Petersen if the Ducks made a defensive adjustment to hinder his team in the fourth quarter.
 He said no, but added this.